PauloLory-ionos/spec/docs/api-guidelines/06-http-semantics.md

 * *A successful GET method typically returns the HTTP status code 200 (OK).
 If the resource is not found, the method should return 404 (Not Found)

-### HEAD Method

-* *The **HEAD** method requires a response identical to the GET method (using the same semantics as GET), but without returning the response body to the client.
-It can be used to check the existence of a resource.
-The HEAD method is not standardized by the SECA API.

 ### PUT Method

 * *If a **PUT** method creates a new resource, it must return the HTTP status code 202 (Accepted).
 The URI of the new resource is included in the Location header of the response.
 * *If the method updates an existing resource, it will return 202 also.
 In some cases, it may not be possible to update an existing resource.
 In such circumstances, consider returning the HTTP status code 409 (Conflict).

-### POST Method

-* *When it performs a processing task the method may return the HTTP status code 200 and include the result of the operation in the response body.
-* *If there are no results, the method can return the HTTP status code 204 (No Content) without a response body, or HTTP 202 (Accepted) if an asynchronous process has been initiated.
-  * *In this case, the Location header will contain a reference to a resource that can provide the status of the request's progress.

-If the client submits invalid data in the request, the server must return the HTTP status code 400 (Bad Request).
-The response body should contain additional information about the error or a link to a URI providing more details

 ### DELETE Method